linozen/exocortex/content/refs/python-for-everybody.md

 Content-Type: image/jpeg
 ```

-#### Retrieving Webpages Using `urllib` {#retrieving-webpages-using-urllib}
+#### Retrieving Webpages Using `urllib`

-Whilst it is possible to receive data via the socket library, it is much
+Whilst it is possible to receive data via the socket library, it is much easier
-easier using the `urllib` library which retrieves webpages much like a
+using the `urllib` library which retrieves webpages much like a file.
+So, in
-file.
-So, in order to retrieve the same file as above (`romeo.txt`), you
+order to retrieve the same file as above (`romeo.txt`), you can write the
-can write the following code:
+following code:

 ```python
 import urllib.request